awsdocs/amazon-ecs-developer-guide/doc_source/memory-management.md

 If you occupy all of the memory on a container instance with your tasks, then it is possible that your tasks will contend with critical system processes for memory and possibly trigger a system failure\.
 The Amazon ECS container agent provides a configuration variable called `ECS_RESERVED_MEMORY`, which you can use to remove a specified number of MiB of memory from the pool that is allocated to your tasks\.
 This effectively reserves that memory for critical system processes\.

 For example, if you specify `ECS_RESERVED_MEMORY=256` in your container agent configuration file, then the agent registers the total memory minus 256 MiB for that instance, and 256 MiB of memory could not be allocated by ECS tasks\.
-For more information about agent configuration variables and how to set them, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md) and [Bootstrapping Container Instances with Amazon EC2 User Data](bootstrap_container_instance.md)\.
+For more information about agent configuration variables and how to set them, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md) and [Bootstrapping container instances with Amazon EC2 user data](bootstrap_container_instance.md)\.

 ## Viewing Container Instance Memory<a name="viewing-memory"></a>